DIVYANSHKATHURIA/Text-Summerization-chrome-extension/README.md

 ## Overview

-This Chrome extension creates a floating div on web pages that allows users to summarize text.
-The floating div includes a text area for input, a range slider to adjust summary length, a summarize button, and options to copy the result.
-The div can be dragged around the screen for convenience.
+This Chrome extension provides a user-friendly interface for text summarization directly within web pages.
+It leverages the power of the [Facebook BART model](https://api-inference.huggingface.co/models/facebook/bart-large-cnn) from Hugging Face, a state-of-the-art model for generating high-quality text summaries.

+The extension creates a floating div that allows users to input text, adjust the summary length, and view the summarized output without leaving their current webpage.
+By integrating the advanced BART model, the extension ensures that summaries are both concise and informative, making it an effective tool for users who need quick and accurate text summaries.

 ## Features